SQL-Library/SQL-Library-v2/Downloads/lib/METHODS.md

 # planned methods:
 create:
 - create table ✅
-- create a new item and append data to table ✅
+- create a new item and append data to table ✅ (check types later on)
 - create new column

 read: